Psychotherapy

 240 ECTS

-Through the study option Psychotherapy within the study program Psychology, students study the scientific foundations related to healthy and pathological human development, especially the foundations of scientifically based treatment of clinical conditions related to experience – including psychological, medical, sociological, and anthropological dimensions.
+Through the study option Psychotherapy within the study program Psychology, students explore the scientific foundations related to healthy and pathological human development, with a special focus on evidence-based treatment of clinical conditions related to experience – including psychological, medical, sociological, and anthropological dimensions.

 No matter how far we travel, we can never escape ourselves.